measwel/darkroom/README.md

 1. Install your smart devices.

-**All devices should be linked to the local wifi network via the Smartlife / Tuya application on a smartphone, before they can be used in the Darkroom program.**

-The enlarger should be controlled by the smart outlet, the RGB LED(s) should serve as the darkroom lamps.
+The smart outlet switch is mandatory.
+Please plug the enlarger power cord into it.
+The outlet switch will control the exposure time.
+The RGB LED(s) are optional, but recommended.
+They work great as darkroom safelights.
+If you use a traditional safelight, set the option "switch_off_lamps_when_exposing" to false.
-The light sensor should be placed on the easel facing the enlarger lens.
+The light sensor is optional, but highly recommended.
+It allows automatic exposure time calculation.
+It should be placed on the baseboard, facing the enlarger lens.
-To take a light intensity (lux) measurement, press BACKSPACE.
+To take a light intensity (lux) measurement, switch on the enlarger with SPACEBAR, make your settings on the enlarger, then press BACKSPACE.
-The program will work without the light sensor, but then automatic exposure time calculation and saving exposure values for photographic papers will not be possible.

 2. Create the devices.json file

+**Please start by linking your devices to the local wifi network via the Smartlife / Tuya application on a smartphone.**
+**Next you should setup an account on https://iot.tuya.com/.
+Please see https://github.com/jasonacox/tinytuya for instructions.**

+Once you can see your devices on iot.tuya.com, please proceed with the next steps:

+In Terminal go to the directory with the Darkroom.py sourcecode.
 Generate the 'devices.json' file with: python3 -m tinytuya wizard
-Scan local devices: python3 -m tinytuya scan  <-- DO NOT FORGET THIS.
+Scan local devices: python3 -m tinytuya scan

 **Check afterwards if devices.json lists the IP adresses, version numbers and keys for your devices.**
 For more information please see: https://github.com/jasonacox/tinytuya

 If there is something wrong with devices.json, delete and recreate it with the wizard.

-3. Set up the settings.json file
+3. Edit the settings.json file

 **Rename the file "rename_to_settings.json" to "settings.json".
 This will be your settings file.**
-**The uuids of the relevant devices must next be copied from the devices.json file, into the settings.json file.**
+**The uuids of the relevant devices must be copied from the devices.json file, into the settings.json file.**
 The rest of the settings can be left at their initial values.

 **Notes on uuids**

-"lamp_uuids" : Providing this will allow switching on and off the darkroom red lights.
-If you have more smart RGB LEDs to use as darkroom lamps, put their guids in the array, comma separated.

 "enlarger_switch_uuid" : Providing this will allow using a smart outlet to switch the enlarger on and off.
+This uuid is mandatory.

+"lamp_uuids" : Providing this will allow switching on and off the RGB LEDs which serve as darkroom safelights.
+If you have more smart RGB LEDs to use as safelights, put their guids in the array, comma separated.

- "light_intensity_sensor_uuid" : Providing this will allow taking a light intensity measurement under the enlarger head and calculating the exposure time automatically for given paper.
+ "light_intensity_sensor_uuid" : Providing this will allow taking a light intensity measurement under the enlarger head and calculating the exposure time automatically.

-Note:

 <pre>
 {
-  "lamp_uuids": [ <-- Set uuids of your darkroom lamp(s).
-These need to be RGB wifi controlled led lamps.
+  "lamp_uuids": [ <-- Set uuids of your RGB LED darkroom safelight(s).
+Optional.
     "xxx", "yyy"
   ],
   "enlarger_switch_uuid": "xxx", <-- Set uuid of your smart power outlet that will control your enlarger.
+Mandatory.
   "light_intensity_sensor_uuid": "xxx", <-- Set uuid of your light intensity sensor.
+Optional.
 Without it, automatic exposure time calculation will not work.
-  "lamps_brightness": 10,  <-- Initial lamps brightness.
+  "lamps_brightness": 123,  <-- Initial safelights brightness.
 It will get updated automatically if you change it in the application.
-  "max_exposure_time": 30.0, <-- Maximum number of seconds of the exposure time scale.
+  "base_exposure_time": 20.0, <-- The default exposure time that will be in the middle of the time and F-Stop adjustment scales.
   "time_increments": 0.1, <-- Exposure time increase step in seconds, when moving the exposure slider.
-  "base_f_stop_exposure_time": 15.0, <-- When making an F-Stops based teststrip, this will be the exposure time of the strip in the middle.
-  "f_stop_increment": "1/3", <-- Fraction by which the F-Stops will be adjusted when you move the F-Stop adjustment slider.
+  "f_stop_increment": "1/10", <-- Fraction by which the F-Stops will be adjusted when you move the F-Stop adjustment slider.
-  "f_stop_steps": 15, <-- Total number of F-Stop adjustment steps on both sides of the F-Stop adjustment slider.
+  "f_stop_steps": 50, <-- Total number of F-Stop adjustment steps on both sides of the F-Stop adjustment slider.
   "red": "#6a0500", <-- Hex code of interface color.
 See: https://icolorpalette.com/color/pastel-red
     "red": "#6a0500",
   "interface_font_size": 15, <-- fontsize of all elements except sliders